puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 these services may be distributed across other servers to improve performance and provide redundancy.

-By default, the Puppet agent service on your agent system and initiates a Puppet run every half-hour.
+By default, the Puppet agent service initiates a Puppet run every half-hour.
 This periodic run ensures that your system stays in the desired state you described in your Puppet code.
 Any configuration drift that occurs between runs is remediated the next time the agent runs.